How to Build a Hamburger Menu in React

 export default MobileNavigation;

-You need to position the hamburger (or menu) icon to the extreme right of the browser.
-To implement that, locate the media query block in NavBar.css, and assign the following properties to the HamburgerMenu class name (assigned in step 11):
+You need to position the hamburger icon to the far right of the navigation menu.
+To achieve this, locate the media query block in NavBar.css and add the following properties to the HamburgerMenu class:

 /*index.css*/